readthedocs/blog/lessons-from-hiring-manager-interviews.rst

 Reaching people who aren't looking is critical
 ----------------------------------------------

-One of our biggest takeaways at Read the Docs was that companies wanted to reach candidates before they started actively looking.
+One of our biggest takeaways from the interviews was that companies wanted to reach candidates before they started actively looking.
 Most of the hiring managers we talked to stressed the importance of getting in front of passive candidates.
 Certainly fewer people are actively looking for developer jobs than those who are just open to a change.
 A few different reasons were given but I actually think `Joel Spolsky had it right`_ when he said